 Mycologist Paul Stamets lists 6 ways the mycelium fungus can help save the universe: cleaning polluted soil, making insecticides, treating smallpox and even flu viruses.

 Ron Eglash The fractals at the heart of African designs

 'I am a mathematician, and I would like to stand on your roof.'
 That is how Ron Eglash greeted many African families he met while researching the fractal patterns he'd noticed in villages across the continent.

-Robots and algorithms are getting good at jobs like building cars, writing articles, translating -- jobs that once required a human.
+Robots and algorithms are getting good at jobs like building cars, writing articles, translating — jobs that once required a human.
 So what will we humans do for work?
 Andrew McAfee walks through recent labor data to say: We ain't seen nothing yet.
-But then he steps back to look at big history, and comes up with a surprising and even thrilling view of what comes next.
-(Filmed at TEDxBoston.)
+But then he steps back to look at big history, and comes up with a surprising view of what comes next.

 Charlie Todd causes bizarre, hilarious, and unexpected public scenes: Seventy synchronized dancers in storefront windows, "ghostbusters" running through the New York Public Library, and the annual no-pants subway ride.
-In his talk, he shows how his group, Improv Everywhere, uses these scenes to bring people together.
-(Filmed at TEDxBloomington.)
+His group, Improv Everywhere, uses these scenes to bring people together.

 Pranav Mistry The thrilling potential of SixthSense technology

 At TEDIndia, Pranav Mistry demos several tools that help the physical world interact with the world of data — including a deep look at his SixthSense device and a new, paradigm-shifting paper "laptop."
 In an onstage Q&A, Mistry says he'll open-source the software behind SixthSense, to open its possibilities to all.